slalombuild/compliance-logging/README.md

     implementation(group = "com.slalom", name = "compliance-logging-logback", version = "{LATEST_VERSION}")
 }
 ```
-Then your logback configuration needs to be setup with our layout.
+Then two things needs to be setup in your Logback configuration:

+1. Add our Layout.
+2. Provide the fields that needs to be masked, the separator being a coma.

 Here is a full example:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <configuration>